ISHAN-2001/IIIT-Guest-House/README.md

 Acess this Project:
 1.Clone or Download the Project.

-2.Install xampp/Apache since PHP requires live server to work on browser.
+2.Install xampp app since PHP requires live server to work on browser.

-3.Copy the folder and paste into xampp/htdocs/FolderName.
+3.Copy the all files in this repository and paste into xampp/htdocs/FolderName.

-4.Start the local server using xampp/Apache.
+4.Start xampp app then start Apache server.

+5.Enter localhost/FolderName to start the project.

 ------------------------------------------THIS IS NOT FINAL README FILE----------------------------------------------